Framor81/boxnav/README.md

 ```

 5. After activating the environment, the script is now ready to run with the commands:

+        a.) *Note: all commands calling --ue require Unreal Engine 5 to already be open.*

 ~~~bash
 # Runs the navigator in Python